featureform/featureform/docs/training.md

 ```

 ## Training Embeddings
 In the case where the embeddings are actually mutable and being trained, the process looks slightly different.
 Local in-memory caching should be used when possible, and new embeddings can be written directly to the snapshot.
-At the end of training, the snapshot can be written back to the embedding hub.
+At the end of training, the snapshot can be written back to Embeddinghub.

 ```py
 snapshot = hub.get_space("items", download_snapshot=True)